Joaopmoliveira/CuranSDK/README.md

 simplify the implementation of medical demos with real time capabilities.

+## API Reference

+Curan has a [website](https://human-robotics-lab.github.io/CuranWeb/) where you can follow our tutorials on how to use the SDK we developed at the surgical robotics lab.

-The SDK is divided into four main modules
+The SDK is divided into nine main modules and a tenth module that was made when and if we ever decide to migrate away from the Plus Server
-1. The utilities library contains base classes used by all other modules, such as thread safe queues, blocks used to connect objects, memory buffers which can usurp the ownbership of shared pointers, etc..
+1. utils - The library contains base classes used by all other modules, such as thread safe queues, blocks used to connect objects, memory buffers which can usurp the ownbership of shared pointers, etc..

-2. The communication library supplies higher level abstractions over asio which allow us to lauch an application with a indifinite number of clients, with any protocol.
+2. communication - The library supplies higher level abstractions over asio which allow us to lauch an application with a indifinite number of clients, with any protocol.
-Currently only the OpenIGTlink protocol is implemented in the library.
-More protocols can be added at will without any effort.
+Currently only the OpenIGTlink and custimized FRI protocols are available.
+More protocols can be added at will without major effort.

-3. The userinferface library contains higher level abstractions over the Skia library to render 2D entities in real time.
+3. userinterface - The library contains higher level abstractions over the Skia library to render 2D entities in real time.
+We employ Skia because we are very much interested in customizing precisly the behavior we desire.

-4. The imageprocessing library contains the simplified wrappers around ITK which should simplify the development speed whilst implementing sequencial filters.
+4. imageprocessing - The library contains the simplified wrappers around ITK which should simplify the development speed whilst implementing sequencial filters.

-5. The optimization library contains classes dedicated to particular optimization problems which are usefull to us (for now only in the medical context, but this can be extended to other types of optimizations).
+5. optimization -The library contains classes dedicated to particular optimization problems which are usefull to us (for now only in the medical context, but this can be extended to other types of optimizations).

+6. gaussianmixtures -

+7. geometry -

+8. rendering -

+9. robotutils -

+10. realtimekernel -

 # Build intructions